-Rite Aid Corporation is a Fortune 500 and the third-largest drugstore chain in the U.S. Rite Aid employee benefits keep its employees happy and make the a good workplace.
+Rite Aid Corporation is a company on the Fortune 500 list and the third-largest drugstore chain in the U.S. Rite Aid employee benefits keep its employees happy and make the company a good workplace.

 The drugstore chain currently has about 2,466 locations in more than 35 U.S. states.
 It is headquartered in Camp, Pennsylvania.

 Rite Aid’s main businesses include Pharmacy Services and Retail Pharmacy.
 The retailer sells generic drugs, prescription drugs and over-the-counter medication along with other products (such as beauty) and merchandise by other brands.
-It has a revenue of $21.64 billion and houses about 53,100 employees.
+The company has a revenue of $21.64 billion and has about 53,100 employees.